backstage/backstage/docs/getting-started/configuration.md

     - host: github.com
       token: ${GITHUB_TOKEN} # this will use the environment variable GITHUB_TOKEN
 ```

-> If you encounter the error `No token available for host: github.com, with owner , and repo from-backstage`, try resolving it by restarting Backstage.
-First, stop the running instance by pressing `Control-C` in the terminal.
-Then, restart it by running the command `yarn dev`.
-Once Backstage is up and running, click the **START OVER** button."
+> Note: If you've updated the configuration for your integration, it's likely that the backend will need a restart to apply these changes.
+To do this, stop the running instance in your terminal with `Control-C`, then start it again with `yarn dev`.
+Once the backend has restarted, retry the operation.

 Some helpful links, for if you want to learn more about: